filipesilva/aio-ivy-ve/notes.md

 # Notes while analysing the AIO size difference with Ivy

+The samples analysed below can be found at https://github.com/filipesilva/aio-ivy-ve.

 The setup for AIO from where I got these samples can be reproduced by following these steps:
 ```
 git clone https://github.com/filipesilva/angular